arlowontprogram/ROBLOX-easyWebhook/README.md

 		}
 	}
 )

+if not Success then
+	warn("There has been an issue sending the webhook request. else
+	print("Successfully sent webhook!")
+end
 ```
 ... we can send content, username, avatar_url and embeds as easy as this block of text.